pzemtsov/pzemtsov.github.io/_posts/2014-05-18-size-does-matter.md

 Obviously, the second code requires twice as many iterations, as a result it runs longer.

-As you can see, there isn't a simple answer to the question which integer type is the most natural on the Intel 64 architecture, and there are valid arguments both ways.
+As you can see, there isn't a simple answer to the question which integer type is the most natural on the Intel 64-bit architecture, and there are valid arguments both ways.
 However, it seems that 64 bits is the best size for values used to index arrays.

 Going 64 bits
 -------------

 Let's take `Dst_First_3a` and declare `dst_pos` a 64-bit variable.
-On 64-bit GCC we can use `unsigned long`:
+On the 64-bit GCC we can use `unsigned long`:

 {% highlight C++ %}
 class Dst_First_3a : public Demux